AndrusAsumets/supershy-client/README.md

 Supershy's use cases will depend on your possible adversaries.
-Firstly, if for some reason you aren't able to use Mullvad, Proton or any other of the mainstream VPNs either because they are blocked in your region or because you might not trust them enough, then Supershy could be the next option to try.
-Secondly, if you would like to have Tor-like experience, yet think Tor is too slow, then perhaps you should also check out Supershy.
+Firstly, if for some reason you aren't able to use Mullvad, Proton or any other of the mainstream VPNs either because they are blocked in your region or because you might not trust them enough, then supershy could be the next option to try.
+Secondly, if you would like to have Tor-like experience, yet think Tor is too slow, then perhaps you should also check out supershy.

 The motivation for creating the project derives from the fact that my own communications started to be intercepted by several malicious nation-state